fetchai/docs-archived/docs/etch-language/variables.md

 `etch` is a statically-typed programming language.

+The behaviour of value and reference types (primitives and non-primitives in Java) is the same as in other high level languages such as C++, Java, .Net, and Python.

 Declare a variable with the keyword `var`.

 Declare numeric values with literals where possible.
-You can also use an explicit type cast operation.
-See below for explicit type declaration rules.

 [!comment]: <> (## Assignments TODO:)